How we monetize our open-source products at Zama

 Hopefully by now you are convinced that going open source can be profitable for your company.
 We need more open source in our industry because too many critical infrastructures rely on opaque code that hasn’t been audited.
 That creates unnecessary risk for all of us.

-It’s time we built big businesses that actually make the internet safer!
+It’s time to build big businesses that actually make the internet safer!

 Read more related posts